MontiCore/montiarc/docs/GettingStarted/ElevatorSystem/index.md

 1. A control base station that handles all the logic of where to send the elevator next
 2. The elevator itself, which contains doors that can be opened and closed
-3. Buttons that call the elevator to a specific floor
+3. Buttons that call the elevator to a specific floor.
+These are not part of the system but provide inputs to it
 4. A motor for lifting and lowering the elevator

 Create a new empty project, delete the HelloWorld component, and create an elevator package in the main sources.